 Residents are eligible to file for bankruptcy if they owe at least $1,000 in unsecured debt.
 Residents must be able to demonstrate that they cannot afford to make their debt payments, and they file for bankruptcy through a licensed bankruptcy trustee.

 When you file for bankruptcy, the trustee sets up a trust that includes your assets.
-Creditors have some protections in the bankruptcy process, and they are entitled to recover at least some of what you have borrowed.
-The trustee pays your creditors from the trust, and at the end of nine months (typically) your bankruptcy is discharged if you have followed the procedure.
+Creditors have some protections in the bankruptcy process, and they are entitled to recover at least some of what they have borrowed.
+The trustee pays your creditors from the trust, and at the end of nine months (typically), your bankruptcy is discharged if you have followed the procedure.
 At that point in the bankruptcy, Nunavut residents have their unsecured debts erased, effectively giving them a new start to their financial life.

 Advantages and Disadvantages to a Nunavut Bankruptcy

 Filing for bankruptcy in Nunavut effectively makes you toxic to creditors for a period of roughly seven years following their bankruptcy discharge.
 You will find it nearly impossible to get new low-interest loans and credit cards during this time.

 You should also know that while bankruptcy protects some of your assets, it does not protect all of them, and those it does protect are relatively small.
 For example, the protection for your residence is only $3,000, and you will have to hand over any equity in your home that is above that amount.

 On the other hand, if you are in a desperate financial situation, there are some key advantages to filing for bankruptcy.
 Debt collectors will be prohibited from calling you, and you will receive free financial counselling to help you manage your finances better in the future.

 Learn More Today